lcacciagioni/gosample/README.md

 $ cf bs gosample rabbitmq
 $ cf restage gosample
 ```
-After doing this a new section will appear when you do `curl gosample.local.pcfdev.io` with something similar to this:
+After doing this a new section will appear when you do `$ curl gosample.local.pcfdev.io` with something similar to this:
 ```
 RABBITMQ: true